PraMiD/hackatum17/scripts/Readme.md

 Additional Scripts
 ------------------

-A description of the additionally provided scripts is contained in their subfolder.
+A description of the additionally provided scripts is contained in their subdirectory.